 Bob Annand, Senior Technical Product Manager

 Bob has a PhD in biochemistry and over a decade of experience in drug development.
 He helped to establish and market several of our stem cell products – including the StemRNA 3rd Gen Reprogramming Kit.

 Expert Spotlight: Bob Annand (PDF)

 Graeme Macluskie, Precision Medicine Director

 Since 2011, Graeme has been designing and delivering preclinical research projects globally.
-With more than a decade of experience in the industry, he leads an R&D team responsible for tissue-based assays.
+With more than two decades of experience in the industry, he leads an R&D team responsible for tissue-based assays.

-- Value: We add value by providing tools and services that de-risk, enable and accelerate customer research workflows and medical healthcare applications
+We add value by providing tools and services that de-risk, enable and accelerate customer research workflows and medical healthcare applications.

 Established in 2003 by preeminent Japanese university researchers, REPROCELL quickly became the leading stem cell research company in Japan.
 Soon thereafter, REPROCELL products were employed by Professor Shinya Yamanaka during his pioneering research on iPSC technologies at Kyoto University.
 We were the first company to offer iPSC-derived human cardiomyocytes, hepatocytes, and neuronal cells for research applications and were listed on the Japan JASDAQ / Growth stock market in 2013.